 $600 per year x 6 years = LTV of $3,600

-One way to find a volunteer’s LTV is by researching the average hourly pay for their task and multiplying this by the number of hours they volunteer per month.
-To get the yearly value, multiply the monthly amount by 12.
+To calculate a volunteer’s LTV, research the average hourly pay for their job and multiply this by how many hours they volunteer a month.
+To get the yearly value, multiply the monthly value by 12.

-Once you have this figure, look at how long the average volunteer spends working with your organization.
-If the average volunteer “lifespan” is 2.4 years, then you can multiply this figure by the yearly value to get the average volunteer LTV.
+After that, consider the average length of time a volunteer works with your organization.
+If the average volunteer "lifespan" is 2.4 years, multiply this by the yearly value to get the average volunteer LTV.

-As an example, the average animal caretaker earns about $14.19 per hour, according to the U.S. Bureau of Labor Statistics.
-Using this figure, a volunteer who assists at an animal shelter for 10 hours per month would have an estimated value of $1,702.80 per year.
+For example, let's say the average animal caretaker makes about $14.19 per hour, according to the U.S. Bureau of Labor Statistics.
+If a volunteer helps at an animal shelter for 10 hours a month, their yearly value would be around $1,702.80.

 $14.19 per hour x 10 hours per month = $141.90 per month